omouraenko/FigureGen/README.md

 cmake --build build
 ```

+The parallel version executable name is `pfiguregen`.
+The serial version executable name is `figuregen`.
+The executables are created under `build` folder.

 ## Input file

 Note, that in the input file, names of `gmt` and `gs` executables or full paths to executables (if they are not in the PATH) need to be specified: